tripathysamapika5/aws-automation-boto3/readme.md

 ```

-# Similarly also create a user with admin access with name samapika
+also create a user with admin access with name samapika
-# Then complete the aws cli configuration

 ```
 aws configure --profile samapika
 ```

 # Check your AWS configration profiles by following commands